tp02ga/attendee/README.md

 # Attendee: Meeting bots made easy

 Attendee is an open source API for managing meeting bots on platforms like Zoom or Google Meet.
 Bring meeting transcripts and recordings into your product in days instead of months.

-Quick demo of how it works [here](https://www.loom.com/embed/d9f367075a8f4b9a8b634340883f6ceb?sid=c1d22eee-b77c-4671-b098-52ec52971fdc).
+See a quick demo of the API in action [here](https://www.loom.com/embed/d9f367075a8f4b9a8b634340883f6ceb?sid=c1d22eee-b77c-4671-b098-52ec52971fdc).

 ## Getting started